 See Table 2: https://www.ncbi.nlm.nih.gov/pmc/articl ... able/Tab2/

-The NTP 2016 Review or 2019 Draft did not address ANY of the Chinese studies that evaluated fluoride effects on thyroid hormones in rodents, and compared to brain development - including those that investigated effects in pregnant dams and their offspring.
+Neither the NTP 2016 Literature Review nor the 2019 NTP Draft Monograph did address ANY of the Chinese studies that evaluated fluoride effects on thyroid hormones in rodents and compared to brain development - including those that investigated effects in pregnant dams and their offspring.
 Why?
-These studies were listed in our 2016 submission.
-But this heavily flawed study by McPherson et al. - a study that doesn't satisfy even the most basic requirements for a toxin/thyroid/brain investigation - is now considered THE best animal study on this subject available?
+These studies were listed in our 2016 submission to the NTP.
+But this heavily flawed study by McPherson et al. - a study that doesn't satisfy even the most basic requirements for a toxin/thyroid/brain investigation - is now considered THE highest quality animal study on this subject available?
 There is something very wrong with this picture.

 This paper should be withdrawn.
 A work like this should never be allowed to influence public health policy.

 This is also not the first time the NTP has been caught in highly questionable conduct concerning research on fluoride toxicity.
-Those readers familiar with the 1990 NTP report on the carcinogenesis of sodium fluoride might remember the firing of EPA senior scientist Dr. William Marcus as a result of his criticism of the downgrading of the evidence (NTP, 1990).
-Dr. Marcus subsequently filed a wrongful dismissal lawsuit, and won his case.
-The press reported on this extensively at the time.
+Those readers familiar with the 1990 NTP report on the carcinogenesis of sodium fluoride might remember the firing of EPA senior scientist Dr. William Marcus as a result of his criticism of the downgrading of the evidence.
+Dr. Marcus subsequently filed a wrongful dismissal lawsuit and won his case.
+The press reported on this extensively at the time (AP, 1994).